tomiyee/appinventor-sources/appinventor/docs/markdown/reference/components/storage.md

  other relevant information for using the Google Sheets Component, can be found <a href='https://docs.google.com/document/d/1PurfpFV6_ncXq-SvMKCF7_xBHKTWF10L1LqmHoSTUF4/edit?usp=sharing'>here</a>.

- All variables for row number and column numbers are 1-indexed.
+ Row and column numbers are 1-indexed.